Homemade Blueberry Scones

-Scones are a breakfast treat that are perfect for preparing ahead.
+Scones are a breakfast treat that is perfect for preparing ahead.
 The secret is freezing them at the point where they’re shaped, but not yet baked; freeze unbaked scones.
-Days or weeks later, simply pop the frozen scones into the oven, and within 20 minutes you’re serving hot scones, ready for butter and jam.
+Days or weeks later, simply pop the frozen scones into the oven, and within 20 minutes you’re serving hot scones.

 Sign up to receive an email in your inbox for each new recipe:

 Originally posted in March 2014.
 UPDATED March 2021.
 We spiffed up this post with more info and better pictures!
 No changes to the original recipe.

 you can use fresh or frozen blueberries As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin, and freshness of ingredients used.

 Amount Per Serving: Calories: 282Total Fat: 14gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 41mgSodium: 347mgCarbohydrates: 36gFiber: 1gSugar: 11gProtein: 4g

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin, and freshness of ingredients used.